1991 NSWRL season: Season summary

 The 1991 New South Wales Rugby League season started with controversy.
 For the first time a draft system which had been developed was put into operation.
 The draft allowed teams to recruit players on a roster system based on where the club finished the previous year.
 It ran in reverse order with the wooden spooners getting first choice and the premiers last.
 The draft lasted just the one season before being defeated in the courts by players and coaches opposed to its limitations.
-The controversy started after Terry Hill, who had agreed to join the Warren Ryan coached Western Suburbs, was drafted to play for Easts.
+The controversy started after Terry Hill, who had agreed to join the Warren Ryan coached Western Suburbs, was drafted to play for Eastern Suburbs.
 Hill appealed his drafting, though his appeal was initially overturned and he eventually agreed to a three-year contract with the Roosters.
 However, by the end of 1991 the High Court had overturned the draft system and in 1992 Hill was given a release and he was able to move on to Wests.

 In 22 rounds of regular season football which lasted from March till August, eventual premiers Penrith won 17 games, drew one and lost only four.
 The Panthers finished on 35 premiership points and took their first minor premiership ahead of Manly and Norths (both 29 points), Canberra on 28 with Wests sneaking in on 27 points after beating Canterbury 19–14 in a play off.

 On 24 July it was revealed that the Canberra Raiders had substantially breached their $1.5 million salary cap for 1991.

 The record for attendance at a match at Campbelltown Stadium was set this season with a crowd figure of 21,527 for a game between Western Suburbs and St. George.
 Also this season the NSWRL took a match between St. George and Balmain to the Adelaide Oval and it was met with success as 28,884 spectators (the highest non-finals attendance of the season) turned out for the game on a cold and wet Friday night in June.
 The game was taken to Adelaide not only for the NSWRL to expand into traditional Australian Rules Football strongholds, but also as the Dragons long time major sponsor Penfolds is an Adelaide-based company.

 The 1991 season's Rothmans Medal was awarded to Canterbury-Bankstown's Ewan McGrady, who was also named as Rugby League Week's player of the year.
 The Dally M Award was won by St. George's Michael Potter, the first to do so.